Last Reviewed: Mon, Jan 17, 2022

 To begin, keep in mind these key points about health insurance in West Virginia:

-To find out more, including ways you might still get covered, see What Happens If I Missed the West Virginia Obamacare Enrollment Deadline?
+In addition to job or income loss, many other qualifying events may make you eligible for a SEP.
+To learn more, see What Happens If I Missed the West Virginia Obamacare Enrollment Deadline?

-In addition, if your income is very low, you may qualify for free or low-cost coverage through Medicaid in West Virginia.
+Medicaid.
+You may qualify for free or low-cost coverage through Medicaid in West Virginia if your income is very low.

 For more information, see Ways to Save Money on Obamacare in West Virginia.